diogolhc/feup-l.eic-comp-jmm-compiler/README.md

 - Array access is done over an array
 - Array access index is an expression of type integer
 - Array can only be of type integer
-- Array size on intilization must be of type integer
+- Array size on initialization must be of type integer
 - Type of the assignee must be compatible with the assigned (an_int = a_bool is an error)
 - Expressions in conditions must return a boolean (if(2+3) is an error)